salesforcecli/plugin-org/messages/org.auth.show-user-password.md

 # description

-Passwords are only available for orgs where a password was previously generated using "sf org generate password".
+Passwords are only available for orgs where a password was previously generated, such as by running "sf org generate password" or "sf org create user".
 Because passwords are sensitive credentials, this command prompts for confirmation before revealing it.
 Skip confirmation by specifying either the --no-prompt or --json flag.

 # flags.no-prompt.summary